 Run extensive tests and audits for any blockchain security vulnerabilities before making your blockchain public.
 Your blockchain is increasingly vulnerable to attacks as its value rises in the marketplace.

-Even though a blockchain security audit may appear pricey, it is nothing in comparison to the costs you can incur if your blockchain-based service is the victim of an unlucky attack.
+Even though a blockchain security audit company may appear pricey, it is nothing in comparison to the costs you can incur if your blockchain-based service is the victim of an unlucky attack.
 Your blockchain won’t become obsolete in the future with the help of routine, in-depth security audits and pentesting, and you will easily be able to prevent blockchain security issues.